Traditions around Irish Claddagh rings

-Jonathan, tell us about the traditions associated with the Claddagh ring.
+Jonathan, tell us about the traditions associated with Irish Claddagh rings.

 If you are in a relationship, you wear it in such a way that the point of the heart faces your body.
 If there is no significant other and you are available for a love relationship, the point of the heart faces out the way as if you were giving it away.
 This is the only tradition there is around the Claddagh ring.
 A lot of embellishments have been invented by jewellery traders who like to mystify the story, but this is the only original Irish Claddagh rings custom.